5 Ways to Prevent Diabetes

 November is National Diabetes Month, and with cases of the disease at an all-time high in the U.S., individuals must do everything they can to stay healthy.
 Learn more about diabetes prevention and also how to stop prediabetes in its tracks with these five helpful tips.

 Diabetes is a disease that is increasingly making its way into the public consciousness, and not in a good way.
-In fact, according to this article from USA Today, diabetes has a greater health impact on Americans than heart disease, substance use disorder or COPD, with 30.3 million Americans diagnosed with the illness — and many more who are at risk for developing it.
+In fact, according to USA Today, diabetes has a greater health impact on Americans than heart disease, substance use disorder or COPD, with 30.3 million Americans diagnosed with the illness — and many more who are at risk for developing it.

 The good news: There are ways to manage — and even reverse — prediabetes.
 Renown’s Certified Diabetes Educator Stephen Compston, RD, LD, CDE, shares five steps for managing blood sugar and also avoiding an eventual diagnosis.